 The Healthcare Administration Database is designed for researchers studying the field of health administration.
 This high-demand healthcare management content provides the most reliable and relevant information on a wide range of topics, including hospitals, insurance, law, statistics, business management, personnel management, ethics, health economics, and public health administration.

-As content is only valuable if it is discoverable, this database is presented on the ProQuest platform and its over 900 titles are discoverable through The Summon® Service, OCLC WorldCat, Ex Libris Primo Central, PubMed, and Google Scholar (when enabled).
+As content is only valuable if it is discoverable, this database is presented on the ProQuest platform and its titles are discoverable through The Summon® Service, OCLC WorldCat, Ex Libris Primo Central, PubMed, and Google Scholar (when enabled).
 Plus, through the ebooks tab on the ProQuest results page, researchers can cross search their organization's ProQuest ebook holdings (when available) alongside their ProQuest platform database content.

 In addition, researchers benefit from robust information management and workflow tools and functionality integrated into the platform, including the ability to cite results in numerous citation styles, save as a PDF or other document formats, save searches, and export documents to reference management tools like RefWorks.